-The need to have an actual copyright declaration symbol — © — isn’t necessary in the United States and most of Europe. anymore.
+The need to have an actual copyright declaration symbol — © — isn't necessary for the United States and most of Europe anymore.
 This was necessary under the Universal Copyright Convention, for which the U.S. was a member of.
 What is called the Berne Convention stipulated that copyright automatically vests on creation of a work without the need to have a copyright declaration.
 The U.S. placed itself under that banner in 1989.
 There are still quite a few countries that are not members of Berne, so it is probably useful for writers in foreign countries to research their territory to ascertain if that is needed.

-For a more secure copyright, a filing with the U.S. Copyright Office is an option.
-Know that such a copyright is only applicable to how that draft of the screenplay that you submitted appears then and there.
+For more secure copyright, a filing with the U.S. Copyright Office is an option.
+Know that such copyright is only applicable to how that draft of the screenplay that you submitted appears then and there.
 Variations of it beyond that are not covered.
-Insiders have said that U.S. Copyright is moreso applicable on the studio end of things, where they use it to obtain certain remedies for breach.
-It’s said that studios choose to register their script acquisitions and options to put other studios and companies on constructive notice regarding their involvement and ownership.
+Insiders have said that U.S. Copyright is moreso applicable on the studio end of things, where they use it to obtain specific remedies for breach.
+It's said that studios choose to register their script acquisitions and options to put other studios and companies on constructive notice regarding their involvement and ownership.

 When you sell a script to a company or individual, you legally transfer your copyright ownership to them, which is dictated in the signed agreements.
 There are exceptions written into copyright law that allows the writer to revoke all transfers at a later date and resell the rights.
 This often occurs if the original writer dies and their estate is being handled (see an entertainment lawyer for more details).

 Finally, the WGA does offer a service where you can register literary material with them.
 The fee is currently $10 for members and $20 for non-members.
-This registration is nothing more than a virtual and physical time stamp recording the date of registration if there is ever a dispute over authorship.
+This registration is nothing more than a virtual and physical timestamp recording the date of registration if there is ever a dispute over authorship.
 This is not applicable in actual state courts, but through arbitration agreements that are usually written into contracts where writers agree that if there is ever a contractual dispute, an arbitration hearing will handle the circumstances and eventual decisions.
 Many entertainment lawyers think otherwise, mind you, believing that WGA registration is nothing more than a way for the guild to generate funds.
-You be the “judge” on that in the context of your own situation.
+You be the "judge" on that in the context of your own situation.

 Overall, how you protect yourself and your screenplays is up to you.
 Beyond the legalities, the reality of the situation, as mentioned above, is that studios and companies in Hollywood don't want to be sued.
 It's cheaper for them to purchase your screenplay, have the copyright signed over to them, and then produce it, as opposed to stealing it, producing it with any variations, and then having to deal with bad press and profit shares as a result of a lawsuit.